devcrack/Notes-Programming-Dbases-etc/POO/poo_with_python.md

 ## What is an object?
 An object is a collection of data with associated behaviors.

+An object combines data (the properties and attributes) and functions (usually called methods).
+The data represents the state of the object and the methods represent the behavior and operations that the object can perform.
 Object oriented means functionally directed toward modeling objects.

 ### Properties